halt-dos/hd-wiki-public/versioned_docs/version-8.0/cloud/support.md

 # Support & Ticketing

-How can you reach us?
+### How can you reach us?

 ---

 Haltdos Support is here to help you configure and manage security for your business **24x7**.
-We are available via email, phone, ticket, and chat.
+We are available via email, phone, ticket.
 In case of any issue, feel free to reach out to us.

 Haltdos Cloud has a built-in ticketing system.
 Please follow the steps below to raise a ticket to Haltdos Support Team.